Rotary dial: Alphanumeric dialing

 In addition to the ten digits, the faceplate is often printed with letters corresponding to each position.

 In North America, traditional dials have letter codes displayed with the numbers under the finger holes in the following pattern: 1, 2 ABC, 3 DEF, 4 GHI, 5 JKL, 6 MNO, 7 PRS, 8 TUV, 9 WXY, and 0 (sometimes Z) Operator.
 Letters were associated with the dial numbers to represent telephone exchange names in communities that required multiple central offices.
 For example, "RE7-3456" represented "REgent 7-3456".

-In 1917, W. G. Blauvelt of AT&T developed the pattern of combination of letters to digits, that became the standard in North America.
-Large cities like New York would ultimately require a seven-digit number, but some tests in the early 1900s indicated that the short-term memory span of many people could not handle seven digits and many dialing errors due to memory lapse might occur (the documentation for these tests is lost).
-As large cities would have both manual and automatic exchanges for some years, the numbers for manual or automatic exchanges would have the same format (originally MULberry 3456, with three letters then four numbers), which could be either spoken or dialed.
+In 1917, W. G. Blauvelt of AT&T developed the combination pattern of letters assigned to each digit, which became the standard in North America.
+Large cities like New York City would ultimately require a seven-digit telephone number.
+Some tests in the early 1900s indicated that the short-term memory span of many people was insufficient for seven digits, causing dialing errors (the documentation for these tests is lost).
+As large cities had both manual and automatic exchanges for many years, the numbers for manual or automatic exchanges used the same format, which could be either spoken or dialed.

 In the late 1940s, telephones were redesigned with the numbers and letters displayed on a ring outside the finger wheel to provide better visibility.